ithinkthisisarc/mmfr/README.md

 # Setup
 Run `./configure`.

+Because this doesn’t always work, you can also manually run the instructions within the script.

+Add the lines `export MMFRSRC=“/path/to/mmfr”`

+`export PATH=$PATH:$MMFRSRC:$MMFRSRC/bin`

+And run `mmfr update`

 After that, run `mmfr update` to sync your packages!
 # Usage
 To update the package list: